 Chinese Marie’s watercolor

-Marie’s watercolors come in a set of 12, 18 or 24 Chinese watercolors in tubes.
+Marie’s Chinese watercolors come in student grade, in 12 ml tubes, in sets of 12, 18, 24 or 36 Chinese watercolors.
 I recommend them for beginners and exercises.
 They are inexpensive, easy to use, but not that luminous.
 If you want to experiment with Chinese watercolors and spend little money, these watercolors are a fair deal.
-Later on, if you continue with Chinese watercolor painting you should change to more expensive watercolors of higher quality.
+Later on, if you continue with Chinese watercolor painting you should change to more expensive Chinese/Japanese watercolors of higher quality.

 Japanese color cakes